Hanoi Vietnam Travel Guide

 Hosts temporary art and photography exhibitions.

-Hanoi's long history means a wealth of historical sites.
-These locations a tangible connection to Vietnam's past, from imperial grandeur to colonial struggles.
+Hanoi's long history indicates a wealth of locations with historical significance.
+These places a tangible connection to Vietnam's past, from imperial grandeur to colonial struggles.

 UNESCO World Heritage Site.
 Remains of ancient imperial palaces, archaeological discoveries.
 Political center for over a millennium.